matteoamorth/licence-plate-gate/README.md

 This flow can be selected setting the field `MODE = 1`;

+> **NOTE**: This configuration implements a much more simple code, that is suitable for low-specs hardware with micropython (like the openMV Cam H7)

 ### 🛜 Connection

 Devices interact using MQTT protocol.
-A simple LAN connection is sufficient for performing all the tasks included.
+A simple WLAN connection is sufficient for performing all the tasks included.

 ### 🚨 Security